alexlafroscia/tldr-alfred/readme.md

 - Pressing `CMD-Y` on any of the results will show the TLDR webpage for the command in the Quicklook window

 ## FAQ

-### Q: Why aren't there tests run through CI?

-Apparently Alfred needs to be installed in the testing environment; I couldn't get it to work right in Travis CI.
-If you can help me with this, please let me know.

 ### Q: I'm getting an error about rate limiting?
 What's going on?